mohBgz/SplitEase/README.md

      - 🌐 The web interface
      - 🛠️ Tools like Postman

 > **💡 Note**: Both Docker and manual setups are optimized for development.
-Hot reload is supported in both environments.
+Hot reload is supported in both environments✅.